thuiar/TEXTOIR/open_intent_discovery/README.md

 Notice that if you want to train the model, save the model, or save the testing results, you need to add related parameters (--train, --save_model, --save_results)

-## Tutorials (Almost the same as the Detection toolkit)
+## Tutorials
 ### a.
 How to add a new dataset?
 1. Prepare Data
 Create a new directory to store your dataset in the [data](../data) directory.
-You should provide the train.tsv, dev.tsv, and test.tsv, with the same formats as in the provided [datasets](./data/banking).
+You should provide the train.tsv, dev.tsv, and test.tsv, with the same formats as in the provided [datasets](../data/banking).

 2. Dataloader Setting
 Calculate the maximum sentence length (token unit) and count the labels of the dataset.
 Add them in the [file](./configs/__init__.py) as follows: